Reading Time: 3 minutes

 • The Old City

-Most of the pictures you see online feature the old city, the historic area of Cartagena – and for good reason.
-The walled city is an UNESCO World Heritage Site.
-It is the home of Plaza Santo Domingo and its world famous Botero statue, the performer and dancer frequented Plaza Bolivar and Plaza Aduana with its many monuments.
-The old city is arguably the most scenic part of Cartagena and the place where you will find the city’s trademark colonial architecture, vibrant blooms and artists.
+Most of the pictures you see online feature the old city, the historic area of Cartagena, and for good reason.
+The walled city is a UNESCO World Heritage Site.
+It is home to Plaza Santo Domingo and its world-famous Botero statue, where the performer and dancer frequently visited Plaza Bolivar and Plaza Aduana, which features many monuments.
+The old city is arguably the most scenic part of Cartagena, where you can find the city’s trademark colonial architecture, vibrant blooms, and a thriving arts scene.

 1. Take a Unique Mud Bath